Talent Management Changes Can Help or Hinder Performance

 But IBM’s workers may react differently.

 This is, of course, what IBM hopes for.
-The success of their talent manages changes will depend upon:
+The success of their talent management changes will depend upon:

 How To Make Better Talent Management Changes